Qatar sovereign fund discloses 4.69% stake in Quantumscape Corp

-DUBAI, Aug 2 (Reuters) - Sovereign wealth fund Qatar Investment Authority (QIA) has taken a 4.69% stake in Quantumscape Corp (QS.N), which is developing solid-state lithium metal batteries, a Securities and Exchange Commission filing by the company showed.
+DUBAI, Aug 2 (Reuters) - Sovereign wealth fund Qatar Investment Authority (QIA) has taken a 4.69% stake in Quantumscape Corp, which is developing solid-state lithium metal batteries, a Securities and Exchange Commission filing by the company showed.

 QIA’s stake in Quantumscape, whose batteries will be used in electric cars, is worth around $446 million at the company’s current market value of $9.5 billion, according to Refinitiv Eikon data on Monday.